-Where the employee feels unable to resolve the matter informally any complaint about harassment or bullying can be raised confidentially and informally, initially with the Chair of the Personnel committee or another Cllr if more appropriate.
-It may be appropriate for the complaint to be put in writing after the initial discussion with the Cllr, as this will enable the formal Grievance Procedure to be invoked.

-• Others: Any other party to the council, other than an employee who feels he or she is being bullied or harassed should raise their complaint with a councillor, where possible, or the Monitoring Officer if an informal notification to a member has been unsuccessful at eliminating the problem or where a member is directly involved in the bullying or harassment.
+- 2.2.1 Employees: Where the employee feels unable to resolve the matter informally any complaint about harassment or bullying can be raised confidentially and informally, initially with the Chair of the Council or another councillor if more appropriate.
+It may be appropriate for the complaint to be put in writing after the initial discussion with the Councillor, as this will enable the formal Grievance Procedure to be invoked. - 2.2.2 Others Any other party to the council, other than an employee who feels he or she is being bullied or harassed should raise their complaint with a councillor, where possible, or the Monitoring Officer if an informal notification to a member has been unsuccessful at eliminating the problem or where a member is directly involved in the bullying or harassment.
 The complaint should then be investigated and a hearing held to discuss the facts and recommend the way forward.
-A member of the public who feels s/he has been bullied or harassed by any members or officers of a council should use the council's official Complaints Procedure.

-Grievance - Employees only:

-A Staffing Committee meeting to discuss the complaint with the complainant will normally be arranged within five working days of a written complaint being received and will be held under the provisions of the council's Grievance Procedure.
+A member of the public who feels he/she has been bullied or harassed by any member or officer(s) of the council should use the council's official Complaints Procedure. - 2.3 Grievance Employees only: A meeting to discuss the complaint with the complainant will normally be arranged within five working days of a written complaint being received and will be held under the provisions of the council's Grievance Procedure.
 This meeting will be to discuss the issues raised and a way forward for the member(s) of staff involved.
 Employees have a right to be accompanied by a work colleague or a trade union representative at this meeting.
-A full investigation of the complaint will be held by an officer as appointed by the Chair/Cllr who is handling the process.
+A full investigation of the complaint will be held by an officer as appointed by the

+Chair/councillor who is handling the process.
 It may be appropriate for an external investigator to be involved in order to maintain objectivity and impartiality.
 The Hearing Panel will publish its recommendations following deliberation of the facts.
 An action plan should be made available to the complainant to demonstrate how the problem is to be resolved.
 It may be decided that mediation is required and the council should contact NALC, an employer's body or ACAS to this effect or the council may offer counselling.
-The employee will have a right of appeal as established by the

-Employment Act 2002.
+The employee will have a right of appeal as established by the Employment Act 2002.
 At all times the confidentiality of the grievance will be of paramount importance in order to maintain trust in the process hence details of the full grievance will not be shared with the full council without prior approval by the complainant.
 The council will commit not to victimize the complainant for raising the complaint once the appropriate grievance/disciplinary process has been concluded.